utensil/blog/content/posts/transformer/index.md

 # Tokenization

+## Texts

-For texts, the tokenization process first needs to choose a vocabulary that could cover almost all the words in the language, plus some meta-tokens like `bos_token` representing the beginning of sequence, `eos_token` representing the end of sequence, and `mask_token` for masked language modelling.
+For texts, the tokenization process first needs to choose a vocabulary that could cover almost all the words in the language, plus some meta-tokens like

+-  `bos_token` representing the beginning of sequence
+-  `eos_token` representing the end of sequence
+-  `mask_token` for masked language modelling
+-  etc.

 Then it needs to learn the embedding of each vocabulary element, and it would be clear in a bit that it also needs to learn the embedding of the position of each token in the sequence, called positional embedding, which I presume to be a geometric embedding in general.
 Latest researches, such as ALiBi (Press et al., 2022 )[^6], suggest that positional information can be encoded in forms other than positional embedding.

 (TODO: expand on the tokenization process, provide formulas for vocabularies, embeddings, and positional embeddings)